 Conservation Biology Is a Crisis Discipline

-Michael Soule, Professor Emeritus of Environmental Studies at the University of California, Santa Cruz, describes conservation biology as a crisis discipline, saying that in its relationship to biology, it is "analogous to that of surgery to physiology and war to political science."
-He goes on to say that, "In crisis disciplines, one must act before knowing all the facts; crisis disciplines are thus a mixture of science and art, and their pursuit requires intuition as well as information."
+Michael Soule, Professor Emeritus of Environmental Studies at the University of California, Santa Cruz, described conservation biology as a crisis discipline, saying that in its relationship to biology, it is "analogous to that of surgery to physiology and war to political science."
+He went on to say that, "In crisis disciplines, one must act before knowing all the facts; crisis disciplines are thus a mixture of science and art, and their pursuit requires intuition as well as information."